How Does Navigating Mortgage Refinancing Math Work?

 print(f"Closing Costs: ${closing_costs:,.2f} | Savings: ${monthly_savings:,.2f}/mo | Break-Even: {break_even_months:.1f} months")

-The table below analyzes the financial return of refinancing a $300,000 mortgage from a 6.5% rate to a 5.0% rate with $6,000 in closing costs:
+Check out this table.
+It analyzes the financial return of refinancing a 300,000 mortgage from a 6.5% rate down to a 5.0% rate, assuming 6,000 in closing costs: